8th Grade Libri Aestivi

 by Irene Hunt

 Young Jethro Creighton grows from a boy to a man when he is left to take care of the family farm in Illinois during the difficult years of the Civil War.
-ISBN 978-0-425-10241-1
+ISBN 978-0-425-10241-1 • Also Available on Learning Ally (watch version)

 Rifles for Watie